-Funds generated from the use of NSP funds received from the secondary closing of NSP assisted foreclosed and rehabilitated properties are considered Program Income and are duemust be returned to Lake County for reinvestment in its NSP activities. for its initial assistance in providing the original NSP funds.
-Accordingly, funds received by Lake County in repayment of this initial assistance will be retained by Lake County, treated as CDBG-Program Income for purposes of reprogramming, and will be reused to continue additional NSP assisted activities in accordance with requirements of this Section 2301 of HERA.
-It is estimated that The regulations prescribe that 25% of the NSP related program income will also be available for continued NSP Rental Housing ProgramLH25 activities (households whose income is less than 50% of Area Median Income).
+Funds received from the secondary closing of NSP assisted foreclosed and rehabilitated properties are considered Program Income and are due Lake County for its initial assistance in providing the original NSP funds.
+Accordingly, funds received by Lake County in repayment of this initial assistance will be retained by Lake County, treated as CDBG Program Income for purposes of reprogramming, and will be reused to continue additional NSP assisted activities in accordance with Section 2301 of HERA.
+It is estimated that 25% of the NSP related program income will also be available for continued NSP Rental Housing Program activities (households whose income is less than 50% of Area Median Income).